phys-jychen/dss-pid/README.md

 - Changed from signal–background separation to multi-class BDT, and added weights for each process.
 The weights come from [the publication in 2023](https://doi.org/10.1007/s11433-022-1983-8).
 - Removed some variables that are strongly correlated with others.
 - Modified the contents dumped to the CSV file.

+### 31 August 2024

+Combine the ROOT files of each class before sending into BDT to speed up and reduce memory consumption.

 ## Reference
 The framework of this project comes from [ahcal-pid](https://github.com/phys-jychen/ahcal-pid).
 Since the structures of these detectors are largely different, the definitions of most of the variables have been modified.
 Besides, the execution has been greatly simplified.